mohammadrjoub1/Mastering-JavaScript-in-20-Days/day6.md

-# I am currently in the process of working on it, and I'm committed to completing it by the end of August 11th, 2023 11pm max.
-I apologize for any delay.

 # day#6 2023-8-11
 # data fetching section:
 - video#1:load data from an API endpoint on the internet.
 If the request is successful.